AElfProject/AElf/docs/public-chain/auth-contract.md

 }
 ```

 The **referendum** contract is essentially for **voting** by **locking** tokens (which token is defined by the **Organization**).
 Thus when approving, the token contract is called to lock a certain amount of tokens.
-The amount of tokens locked will be the amount specified in the **ApproveInput** quantity field.
+The amount of tokens locked is determined by existing allowance to the Referendum contract.
 Tokens can after be reclaimed when the transaction is released or expired.
-This contract will also only allow one vote per proposal.

 #### Parliament